 Experiments, with repetition, have a way of becoming standard operating procedure, not ho-hum exactly, but not as exciting and different, not as challenging.
-Lately (2021), I've been experimenting with using a palette knife to lay the acrylic paint on the gessoed canvas.
+Lately (2021), I've been experimenting with painting on gessoed canvas, using a brush or a palette knife to lay the acrylic paint on the canvas.
+You can tell which is which just by looking at the painting.
 The combination of my shaky hand and the novel use of a palette knife makes for some interesting effects.
-I'll probably still go back occasionally to painting on gessoed canvas (among other things) so the brushstrokes are visible.
+Painting with a brush on gessoed canvas allows me to (sometimes) make the brushstrokes visible.
 In 2019, playing with alcohol inks on a variety of surfaces was really liberating, seeing just what the medium could do.
 Earlier, with acrylic, I initially used it thinly, very much like watercolor, but then also very thickly … all in the same time period (2016 - ).
 I’ve experimented with pastels and collage, while also doing watercolors.
 Painting with thinned acrylic (on raw canvas since 2018 … very different from watercolor paper) has, for me, now moved into the mainstream (see Atmospheric).